 That takes us to the next step of the process: setting up your control and test emails.

 The purpose of testing your email is to learn and make improvements.
-In order to improve something, you need to start with an original version.
+To improve something, you need to start with an original version.
 This is your control email.
-It gives you a baseline of measurement so you know what improvement looks like.
+It gives you a baseline of measurement, so you know what improvement looks like.

 This email should stay exactly the same for every test.
 Your test email is the control email that includes one variation that you want to test.
 This will allow you to test different elements of the email and compare the results to this original email.